|

 In his 30's, he lived as if he would die at 40; and

-after he turned 40, he lives as if he would die at 90.
+In his 40's, he lived as if he would die at 90

 Current Hobbies: